Beee4life/acf-city-selector/README.md

 ### Credit

 I got the idea for this plugin through [Fabrizio Sabato](https://github.com/fab01) who was giving support in the issue list of another ACF plugin on Github, which can be found [here](http://www.deskema.it/en/articles/multi-level-country-state-city-cascading-select-wordpress).

 ### Changelog

-Nothing yet, still developing.
+#### 0.1

+* added Dutch translation
+* added German translation